sajjadalijokhio/Chatbot_FlaskPython/README.md

 7. The web interface displays both the user's messages and the chatbot's responses in a chat-like format.

-## Prerequisites

-- Python (3.x recommended)
-- Flask
-- NLTK (Natural Language Toolkit)
-- HTML/CSS/JavaScript knowledge for the web interface

 ## Contributing
 If you would like to contribute to this project, please feel free to submit a pull request with your changes.

-## Acknowledgments
-This project was created as an educational example and demonstration of using the Flask and NLTK libraries to build a simple customized Chatbot.
-Enjoy using the URL shortener!